Cermak Plaza, Berwyn Illinois: The Life and Death of a revolutionary art (and shopping) center

 One must first understand the community of Berwyn, Illinois, to understand the controversy that started in 1980 centering on the construction of the first piece of sculpture erected at the Cermak Plaza.

 Almost immediately after the sculpture was erected, the citizens of Berwyn were demanding that the sculpture be torn down.
-But because the land is privately owned, the citizens were unable to force Mr. Bermant to tear down the sculpture.(For a more complete discussion of the controversy read the Big Bil-Bored Controversy
+But because the land is privately owned, they were unable to force Mr. Bermant to tear down the sculpture.(For a more complete discussion of the controversy read the Big Bil-Bored Controversy

-Update, 2007A visit in July 2007 revealed broken and rusted sculptures, and some even removed.
+A Slow Descent Into OblivionA visit in July 2007 revealed broken and rusted sculptures, and some even removed.
 The BerwynArtsCouncil.org has started a campaign to Save the Spindle.

-Update, May 2008A few days ago, the Spindle was been removed from the parking lot.
-The art was removed to make room for... a Walgreens.
+By May 2008 The Spindle had been removed from the parking lot, removed to make room for... a Walgreens.
 Current management of the shopping mall saved two of the cars before demolition, and has expressed interest in re-creating the famous, and controversial sculpture.

 A Sample of the Sculptures in Cermak Plaza